srl-labs/containerlab/docs/manual/kinds/ceos.md

     As you see, the management interface `Ma0` inherits the IP address that docker assigned to ceos container management interface.

-## Additional Interface naming considerations
+## Additional interface naming considerations

 While many users will be fine with the default ceos naming of `eth`, some ceos users may find that they need to name their interfaces `et`.
 Interfaces named `et` provide consistency with the underlying interface mappings within ceos.
 This enables the correct operation of commands/features which depend on `et` format interface naming.

 In order to align interfaces in this manner, the `INTFTYPE` environment variable must be set to `et` in the topology definition file and the links which are defined must be named `et`, as opposed to `eth`.
-This naming requirement does not apply to the `eth0 interface automatically created by containerlab.
+This naming requirement does not apply to the `eth0` interface automatically created by containerlab.
 This is only required for links that are used for interconnection with other elements in a topology.

 example:
 ```yml